dotmesh-io/docs/hugo/content/references/api.md

 }
 ```

-### User Account Control.
+### User Account Management

-By using these API methods on the Dotmesh Hub, you can administer the user's account and add other users' accounts as collaborators to your dots.
+These API methods on the Dotmesh Hub administer the user's account and add other users' accounts as collaborators to your dots.

-#### DotmeshRPC.GetApiKey.
+#### DotmeshRPC.GetApiKey

 This method returns the user's API key.
 You can invoke it using the
 API key or the user's password, but if you already know the API key,